boshyxd/HWIDInspector/README.md

 - Refresh Info: reloads and displays current values from the system.
 - Spoof primary adapter MAC: enable the checkbox to also set a locally-administered MAC derived from the input GUID and restart the adapter.
 Network may briefly drop.
 - Launch With Spoof: applies registry/MAC spoof, launches a selected program, and reverts after it exits.
 Useful to scope spoof to the app you run.
+- Rename Computer: enter a new name (1–15 chars) and click Rename (requires Admin).
+A reboot is required to fully apply.
+- InstallationID: view/edit the `InstallationID` value under `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion`.

 ## UI Overview